 What is Acclimation?

-Acclimation is, in the simplest sense, where the structures of a material adjust to their surrounding environment – with the material undergoing changes in temperature and humidity.
-As pertaining to flooring, acclimation means getting the wood accustomed to the environment in which it’s going to be installed.
-This is done by turning on the climate control and placing and opening the boxes in the rooms in which they’re going to be installed.
-There is a certain amount of time the flooring must stay like this before installation in order to allow the wood to balance itself out (acclimate) with the environment (read our guide on bamboo flooring installation).
+In the simplest sense, acclimation is where a material’s structures adjust to their surrounding environment – with the material changing temperature and humidity.
+As with flooring, acclimation means getting the wood accustomed to the environment in which it will be installed.
+This is done by turning on the climate control and placing and opening the boxes in the rooms they will be installed.
+There is a certain amount of time the flooring must stay like this before installation to allow the wood to balance itself out (acclimate) with the environment (read our guide on bamboo flooring installation).

 Why Would Flooring Need to Acclimate?

-All wood and bamboo flooring is hygroscopic, meaning it takes in and releases moisture in order to balance itself out with the environment.
-Should the air in a room be more humid than the bamboo or wood, the planks will take on humidity, and if it’s too humid they will swell slightly.
+All wood and bamboo flooring are hygroscopic, meaning it takes in and releases moisture to balance itself with the environment.
+Should the air in a room be more humid than the bamboo or wood, the planks will take on humidity, and if it’s too humid, they will swell slightly.

 If the air in a room is less humid than the bamboo or wood, the planks will release humidity.
 If it’s too dry, they may shrink slightly, and if excessive, they may cup.
-When the atmosphere is less humid and the planks dry out, small gaps can develop between the flooring planks in winter and typically close back up in summer when the humidity increases.
+When the atmosphere is less humid and the planks dry out, small gaps can develop between the flooring planks in winter and typically close up in summer when the humidity increases.

 Does Bamboo Flooring Need to Acclimate?

 High-quality bamboo flooring requires at least 72 hours to acclimate, while lower quality brands require 1-2 weeks.
 All wood floors require some acclimation, and we recommend that you always follow the manufacturer’s installation instructions for detailed acclimation periods.

-The differences between brands lie in the moisture content of the flooring – the higher the moisture content, the longer it will take to acclimate.
+The differences between brands lie in the flooring’s moisture content – the higher the moisture content, the longer it will take to acclimate.

 Testing the Moisture Content of Bamboo Flooring

 Is Bamboo Flooring Sensitive to Moisture?

-Specifically, the optimal environment for bamboo flooring is 40% to 60% humidity with a temperature range between 60 and 80 degrees Fahrenheit.
+Specifically, bamboo flooring’s optimal environment is 40% to 60% humidity with a temperature range between 60 and 80 degrees Fahrenheit.